-Estimated Number of Housing Units Occupied by Low or Moderate Income Families with LBP Hazards may present an opportunity for investment in these areas.
+Estimated Number of Housing Units Occupied by Low or Moderate Income Families with LBP Hazards

 Table MA-20.4 shows the risk of lead-based paint for households with young children present.
 As seen therein, there are an estimated 5,160 households built between 1940 and 1979 with young children present, and 619 built prior to 1939.
 This accounts for approximately 7.2 percent of households.